 I will give you a call – 20 mins before your dog is ready to be collected or as otherwise advised at drop off.

 WHERE ARE RESIDENT DOGS DURING THE GROOM?

 If your dog is nervous around other dogs then my dogs can be kept away within several different places around the home.
-My dogs are springer spaniels and although excitable with people, they have little interest in other dogs once the meet and greet is over.
+My dogs are springer spaniels and although excitable with people, they have great manners with other dog.
 My spaniels are 12 and 13 years

 old and are happy these days to just chill.

 WILL MY DOG BE PUT IN A CAGE?